webofdata/specification-archived/specification.md

 </pre>

-### Entity Store
+### Store

-An entity store is a collection of datasets.
+A store is a collection of datasets.
 The store is defined as follows:

 <pre>